Gala Connell, MA, Registered MBACP (Accred)

 Hello and welcome to my page.

-As a counsellor and psychotherapist, I have a privilege of bearing witness to very personal human experiences.
+As a counsellor and psychotherapist, I have the privilege of bearing witness to very personal human experiences.
 No two stories or relationships are the same and my focus is on understanding you, your life and what is important for you.
 We will look for the answers together.

 My way of working is evidence-based, informed by a number of well-established theories and therapeutic approaches and reflects my core values as a practitioner: curiosity, respect, collaboration and honesty.